-- It can take something that has been photographed a gazzilion times but my moose documents I was really there, even if I was behind the camera.
+- It can take something that has been photographed a gazillion times but my moose documents I was really there, even if I was behind the camera.

-So if you want to see my journey of Alaska through my moose’s adventure, I have only 57 photos which documents my travel from Vancouver up to Alaska and back.
+So if you want to see my journey of Alaska through my moose’s adventure, I have only 57 photos that document my travel from Vancouver up to Alaska and back.
 View my photos.

 As a result of having fun with my moose in Alaska.
 I decided to make a Crochet City Mouse from Yarnspirations.
 I realized partially the way through in making the shirt area that it reminded of the uniforms used in Venice.
 It was too late to change the blue jeans look to restart the mouse again using black pants.

 I decided to skip the vest that the character has.
-Instead, I made a customized red belt and customized a mini kercheif for my mouse.
-I also added some bushy eye brows.
+Instead, I made a customized red belt and customized a mini kerchief for my mouse.
+I also added some bushy eyebrows.
 So I have my own version of a Venetian Mouse.